KQM-git/TCL/docs/equipment/artifacts.md

 <Artifact artifact="Shimenawa's Reminiscence">

 * The effect cannot be refreshed.
-* Energy will not be drained by using elemental Skill while the effect is active.
+* Energy will not be drained by using Elemental Skill while the effect is active.
 * The Energy drain effect has a 7-frame delay from when Elemental Skill is cast to when you actually lose Energy.
 * The effect, including the Energy drain, will still trigger even if the player is interrupted during Elemental Skill cast.
 * The active bonus timer will end instantly when any piece is removed or when the holder leaves the party.